googlegsa/sharepoint.v3/changes/db_impl/sharepoint/Build_ReadMe.txt

 * connector-logging.jar

 6. From the command prompt, execute the build.xml using "ant" command.
 The 'connector-sharepoint.jar' will be created in the dist/jarfile directory

+To create user data store where all SharePoint groups/user memberships are stored, follow steps 7 and 8:

+7. After registering the connector-manager on GSA, copy UserDataStoreConfig.properties file (comes along with the connector 2.6.9 jar) at the following location:
+$CATALINA_HOME\webapps\connector-manager\WEB-INF\connectors\sharepoint-connector

+You can also get UserDataStoreConfig.properties directly from com.google.enterprise.connector.sharepoint.sql package in the project source

+8. Specify values for all the properties in UserDataStoreConfig.properties.

+9. Proceed with the creation of connector instance on GSA.